 I must write you one more line dearest to say goodbye before we go, as god knows when I shall see you again.
 I am so awfully glad we are going – it is what we have been waiting for for so long and it has come so much sooner than we expected or hoped.
 I heard about it yesterday afternoon when I was going home; I called at our headquarters at Euston where I found the 2nd Battalion being got together and was told the 1st Btn were to leave for France on Monday.
 I think there is not much doubt that we are really going: we were served out with new rifles this afternoon and we believe that we shall be at Southampton tomorrow night.
 I wish I could have seen you today and I can’t bear the thought of going without saying goodbye to you but perhaps it is better as it is.
 So now dear it is goodbye and may we meet again if god wills.
 You know that if I am allowed to come back I shall feel exactly the same to you as I do now and shall be ready for you whenever you can come to me and you know that I shall come straight to you and ask you directly I come back.
 It’s a funny game this war!
 We are all fairly shouting with joy at going and I daresay we shall soon be cursing the day and then when we get back we shall say we have had the time of our lives.
 Good bye darling, and may god bless and keep you.
 Goodbye little girl, Micky

 – The Western Front

-Alfred travelled to France on 26 October, and joined thousands of other soldiers who dug down into trenches to protect themselves from gun fire and the start of harsh winter weather.
+Dougan travelled to France on 26 October, and joined thousands of other soldiers who dug down into trenches to protect themselves from gun fire and the start of harsh winter weather.
 By the end of 1914, the war on the Western Front had become deadlocked.
 Neither side had achieved an outright victory, and it was clear that this war would not be ‘over by Christmas’.

 Do you have any letters in your family which could tell a First World War life story?
 Share them with us on Lives of the First World War